The Clancy Brothers: In the late 1980s and 1990s

 In 1988, the Clancy Brothers (Paddy, Tom, and Bobby) with Robbie O'Connell recorded a poorly mixed live album at St. Anselm College in Goffstown, New Hampshire, Tunes 'n' Tales of Ireland.
 Bobby Clancy called this album "crap", and Paddy referred to it as "not our best effort".
 Regardless, the album is notable as Tom Clancy's final record.

 In May 1990, Tom Clancy was diagnosed with stomach cancer.
 When he had surgery later in the summer, Liam filled in for him during the Clancy Brothers and Robbie O'Connell's August tour.
 The surgery proved unsuccessful, and Tom Clancy died at the age of 66 on 7 November 1990.
 He left behind a wife, a son, and five daughters.
 His youngest daughter was only two years old at the time.

 With the death of Tom Clancy, Liam again stepped in full-time with his brothers.
-This line-up experienced a more active schedule than the group had during the previous decade, with appearances on Regis and Kathie Lee in 1991, 1993 and 1995, a performance at the 30th Anniversary Bob Dylan concert at Madison Square Garden in 1992, seen by 20,000 live and 200 million people worldwide on television, and the formation of Irish Festival Cruises in 1991, an annual cruise of the Caribbean with live folk music.
+This line-up experienced a more active schedule than the group had during the previous decade, with appearances on Regis and Kathie Lee in 1991, 1993 and 1995, a performance at the 30th Anniversary Bob Dylan concert at Madison Square Garden in 1992, including Tommy Makem as special guest, seen by 20,000 live and 200 million people worldwide on television, and the formation of Irish Festival Cruises in 1991, an annual cruise of the Caribbean with live folk music.
 They also brought their own tour groups to Ireland, which Robbie O'Connell continues to do to this day.